ambianic/ambianic-blog/_posts/2021-09-02-movenet-vs-posenet-person-fall-detection.md

 ### Occlusions

 It turns out that everyday items such as chairs and tables can be significant challenges to pose detection models.
-Occlusions are a known problem for ML vision models.
 Both PoseNet and MoveNet suffer when occlusions block a certain part of the person whose fall we want to detect.
 Even in cases when the human eye can reasonably see and determine what position is a person in an image with occlusion, the ML models struggle.
 See examples below with PoseNet and MoveNet detections on a video frame sequence:

 ![Posenet](https://user-images.githubusercontent.com/2234901/132567974-f7ee8b91-34bf-4caf-a66f-53560baa9521.png)